rimonim/working_predictions/exploratory_analysis.md

 Here I model this with an expected utility term, the absolute difference between model-free and model-based prediction, or `fabs(mf - mb)`.
 The effect of model-based prediction (i.e. conditional odds) is fully moderated by this expected utility.

+I'm telling the model to estimate correlations between all the random variables, and inputting fairly skeptical priors based roughly on a simple linear version of the same model.

 ```r
 aggmod_6_bayes <-
   brm(data = d_agg2,